Koneru1919/Monitoring_Hydraulic_system/README.md

 The primary task of the given dataset is to analyze the given files (i.e) pre-processing.Various tasks that have been performed in the intial task are described below

--- The distribution of each and every input variables are visualised using seaborn library.
+-- Data Analysis, feature engineering and Visualization for the given dataset .

--- A dataframe has constructed as a foundation for the neural network.
+-- A dataframe has been constructed as a foundation for the neural network.